espressopp/espressopp/README.md

 ```
 # cd espressopp
-# cmake .
+# cmake -DEXTERNAL_BOOST=OFF -DEXTERNAL_MPI4PY=OFF .
-# make
+# make -j 4
 # source ESPRC
 ```

+(we used 4 CPUs for parallel building.
+You can adjust this number to your architechture.)

-go to the examples directory and have a look at the python scripts.
+After building go to the `examples` directory and have a look at the python scripts.

 ISSUES:
 =======